-In the late 1850s Hoblitzell turned his attention to the study of law, and attained his law degree in 1859.
+In the late 1850s, Hoblitzell turned his attention to the study of law and would receive his law degree in 1859.
 Shortly thereafter he established his practice in Baltimore, but his career as a lawyer was put on hold due to his enlisting for service in the Civil War.
 Siding with the Confederacy, Hoblitzell joined the First Maryland Regiment of infantry as a private and later served amongst the ranks of the 3rd Regiment, Virginia Local Defense Infantry.

 Fetter Hoblitzell married on October 28, 1862, taking as his wife Julia Truehart.
 The couple wed in Richmond, Virginia and are believed to have remained childless through the entirety of their marriage.
 Resuming his law practice after leaving the Confederate Army, Hoblitzell was soon bitten by the political bug and in 1870 launched a successful campaign for the Maryland State House of Delegates from Baltimore's 3rd legislative district.
 He would win reelection to this body in 1876 and 1878, and in the latter year was chosen as its speaker.
 His stewardship of the house proceedings garnered him praise from his fellow delegates, with the Public Men of To-Day noting that:

 During his two terms in the House Hoblitzell sat on the committee on Railways and Canals.
-At the conclusion of his second term he returned to Maryland, where in 1888 he was named as Baltimore city counselor.
-Fetter Schier Hoblitzell died at his Baltimore home on May 2, 1900 after having been ill for a several months prior.
-The 61 year old former Congressman was later interred at the Loudon Park Cemetery in his native Baltimore.
+At the conclusion of his second term, he returned to Maryland, where in 1888 he was named as Baltimore city counselor.
+Fetter Schier Hoblitzell died at his Baltimore home on May 2, 1900 after having been ill for several months prior.
+The 61-year-old former Congressman was later interred at the Loudon Park Cemetery in his native Baltimore.
 He was survived by his wife Julianna, who died in 1935 at age 92.